 NHS Benchmarking data

-NHS Benchmarking data is available to members and NHS Improvement is supplied with a copy of the data through a formal data sharing agreement.
+NHS Benchmarking data is available to members.
+NHS England and NHS Improvement are supplied with a copy of the data through a formal data sharing agreement.
 Not all trusts are NHS Benchmarking members, so these trusts submit a manual form with the equivalent data.
 This data is mainly used for trust-level Pharmacy and Medicines metrics.

 A large number of Pharmacy and Medicines metrics use data from the Define system supplied by Rx-Info.
 This system contains information about medicine use and spend.
 It is made available to trusts who use the system.

-Trusts need to give specific written permission for NHS Improvement to have access to their data.
+Trusts need to give specific written permission for NHS England and NHS Improvement to have access to their data.
 The Model Hospital has access to Rx-Info Define data for around 90% of acute trusts; the rest either do not use this system or have not given permission.

 This data is used for some trust-level metrics, such as the Choice of Paracetamol Formulations, and for top 10 medicines metrics.